 Despite the negative image that tree loppers are getting, they still perform important tasks, especially during emergency cases.
-Sometimes, the lives and properties of people are more important than the wellbeing of trees.
+The lives and properties of people are more important than the wellbeing of trees.
 When a powerful storm or any other events that have deformed the tree trunks or huge branches that turned them into a hazard to the people below it, you need to call professional loppers at once.

-Tree loppers to the rescue
+Tree Loppers to the Rescue

 Chainsaw – This powerful, heavy-duty tool is used by loggers to cut down trunks of huge hardwood trees.
 It is made of durable steel and alloys that can cut through thick lumber with ease.
 Professional arborists use gas-powered models to cut some portions of trees.
 If operated with caution, tree loppers can cut off trunks and branches easily.